hutm/test-dynamo3/examples/llm/benchmarks/README.md

 cp /workspace/examples/llm/benchmarks/nginx.conf /etc/nginx/nginx.conf
 service nginx restart
 ```
+Note: If benchmarking over 2 nodes, the `upstream` configuration will need to be updated to link to the `vllm serve` on the second node.

 Collect the performance numbers as shown on the [Collecting Performance Numbers](#collecting-performance-numbers) section below.